apache/drill/_docs/connect-a-data-source/plugins/095-mapr-db-format.md

        SELECT * FROM mfs.`/users/max/mytable`;

-**Note:** Starting in Drill 1.14, the MapR Drill installation package includes a hive-maprdb-json-handler, which enables you to create a Hive external table from a MapR-DB JSON table and then query the table from the Hive schema.
+**Note:** Starting in Drill 1.14, the MapR Drill installation package includes a hive-maprdb-json-handler, which enables you to create Hive external tables from MapR-DB JSON tables and then query the tables using the Hive schema.
+Drill can use the native Drill reader to read the Hive external tables.
+The native Drill reader enables Drill to perform faster reads of data and apply filter pushdown optimizations.
 The hive-maprdb-json-handler is not included in the Apache Drill installation package.